ChrisEssery/group-project/Portfolio/UX_Design.md

 ### Motivations

 Bob enjoys playing board games, but he has no experience with digital games.
+His motivations are as follows:

-He wants a challenge, but he wants to do this with friends or family.
-He also doesn't want to get lost in the complexity of a 'busy' interface.
-He wants to play games to stimulate his brain and learn more.
+   * He wants a challenge, but he wants to do this with friends or family.
+   * He also doesn't want to get lost in the complexity of a 'busy' interface.
+   * He wants to play games to stimulate his brain and learn more.

 He thinks that online games aren't just for teenagers, they're for people of all ages, and that if the process of playing online games was made more accessible and easy-to-understand then there would be a greater uptake in online games among older adults.

 ### Expectations

-Bob's expectations are that the application will be easy to use and that the interface will be bright.
+Bob's expectations are as follows:
+   * He expects the application will be easy to use and that the interface will be bright.

 ### Special Requirements